tc39/proposal-built-in-modules/README.md

 **Error**.

 Because standard library modules are be bundled with the engine they have to be loaded in a different manner.
-The engine needs to be able to see resolution requests in order to participate in the resolution of standard library modules.
+The engine needs to be able to see import requests in order to participate in the resolution of standard library modules.

 ### Chained Loading